AndersDeath/diary2/000-current.md

 # 22 July - Saturday - Yerevan - 296 day of immigration

 Today I groomed some deals.
 I sent requests for letters of recommendation for asking a visa.
 We decided to try our luck in Germany.
 I started doing a task for liqid company.
 Even if they don't approve my solution I will put it to my portfolio.
 I will also reuse this code for my own portfolio website.
 I also try to break my habits and to correct my way.
 I again started thinking about freelance career.
 Maybe it worth, I don't know.
+It is a quite unstable way and it bothers me.